 - Intensive outpatient programs

-- Holistic treatment therapies like acupuncture, yoga, and meditation
+- Holistic treatment therapies like, yoga, and meditation

 - Treatment programs built around a reality-based therapy model